anadrome/word-constraints/README.md

 possible animals that satisfies the ConceptNet and WordNet constraints we've added to the 'animal' term.
 We can also specify a default list of possible nouns and possible verbs, to use for terms where we don't want to explicitly specify a list of possible values.

-You might wonder why this doesn't default to all nouns and verbs in WordNet as possibilities: basically, because the constraint solving, at least using the current mostly-brute-force algorithm, would be intractable.
-So you need to pick a smaller subset of possible nouns and verbs (it can still be large, just not all words in the English language).
+Aside: You might wonder why terms' domains don't default to all nouns and verbs in WordNet as possibilities.
+One practical reason is because the constraint solving, at least using the current mostly-brute-force algorithm, would be intractable (although a quite large domain is fine).
+However, there are also good reasons not to range over all possible words in the English language.
+In the application this library was built for (auto-skinning videogames), nouns could only be chosen from among those terms we had sprites for anyway, so this was a natural restriction.
+Perhaps more importantly, ConceptNet is a fairly messy database of commonsense knowledge, and it is far easier to produce a usable constraint graph (perhaps using the included GUI editor to iteratively refine it) if you're working in a smaller, closed domain of terms.

 There can also be literal terms, which are equivalent to variable terms with exactly one possible value in the domain (but using explicit literals makes the